wp-plugins/contact-call-plugin/readme.txt

 Here is Push2Call introduction video:
 [youtube www.youtube.com/watch?v=dsSk4Bh-2Ts]

-Contact Call is compatible and works in parallel with zopim, clickdesk, livechatinc and banckle live chat plugins.
-You have the text chat power on your wordpress, now get even more with the Contact Call live call plugin for visitors to contact you directly.
+Contact Call is compatible and works in parallel with zopim, clickdesk, livechatinc, olark and banckle live chat plugins.
+You have the text chat power on your wordpress, now get even more with the Contact Call live call plugin for visitors to call you directly without contact forms.

 **What is Contact-Call?**